 Meeting the Morton-Jankels

 They looked a bit like Terry and me if we were a married couple — and if my facial hair showed up in sunlight.
 Rocky boomed in his jovial British accent, “There you are!
 The Mystery Daters.”
 We smiled, not sure how to take that…

-Hey, I’m a guest on one of my favorite podcasts, The Flop House!
-We talk about Super Mario Bros.
+Hey, was a guest on my favorite podcast, The Flop House!
+We talked about my adventures with Terry woking on Super Mario Bros.
 It was tons of fun!
 Click below to listen…

 I so look forward to the day when Daley is voted out of office, and each and every one of you cocksuckers is thrown out into the street where you belong, left to wander endlessly, looking for your cars, which unfortunately have been towed…

 Super Mario Bros.
 Pitch

 Our seven-page pitch for Super Mario Bros. and the poster mock-up that Rocky later said got us the job.